aiweithesushigirl/jinja-resume-generator/README.md

 # jinja-resume-generator
-Inspired by a jinja project of instagram
+This is Inspired by a class project.
+I spent a lot of time styling my own resume so I hope this template generator will help:)